derek-dorey/TFTP-Server/README.txt

 			* set mode test
 	Server:
 		While the server is running you can type in the following commands:
 			* set verbose on
 			* set verbose off
+	ErrorSimulator:
+		While the ErrorSimulator is running you can type in the following commands:
+			* set verbose on
+			* set verbose off